 8. Tax Matters – Tax due diligence may or may not be critical, depending on the historical operations of the target company, but even for companies that have not incurred historical income tax liabilities, an understanding of any tax carry forwards and their potential benefit to the buyer may be important.

-An M&A transaction typically involves a significant amount of due diligence by the buyer and the buyer’s counsel and accountants.
-By being prepared for the due diligence activities that a target company will encounter, the process can go smoothly and quickly, serving the best interests of both parties to the transaction.
+An M&A transaction typically involves a significant amount of due diligence by the buyer and the buyer’s lawyers and accountants.
+By being prepared for the due diligence activities that a target company will encounter, the process can run smoothly and quickly, serving the best interests of both parties to the transaction.

 Let Us Help You